jetstack/navigator/README.md

-# Colonel - easy DBaaS on Kubernetes
+# Colonel - managed DBaaS on Kubernetes

 ## Please note this project is in a pre-alpha state, and still requires extensive integration, unit testing & health checks.
 Contributions are extremelly welcome.
 The name of the project is also subject to change.